Last updated at 8:41, 3 Jul 2017 Uploaded at 19:40, 4 Apr 2015

 Autosaves the game in configurable time intervals, but not during conditions that may lead to crashes or annoying pauses.
+It also provides the functionality of expedited autosaves which combine the convenience of quicksaves with the autosave slot rotation/timer system.
 As MegaJohnny said: “it likes to sneak in an autosave when I stop to check my inventory or look at the scenery which really minimises the impact”.
-The new version also provides the functionality of expedited autosaves which combine the ease of a quicksave with the autosave slot rotation/timer system.

-Unlike similar mods, SafeAutoSave does not focus too much on when to save, but when not to save, specifically:
+SafeAutoSave is extremely light on resources and it doesn’t focus too much on when to save, but when not to save, specifically:

-- It won’t save when it’s risky or annoying, eg. during cell transitions, while casting a spell, swinging a weapon, drawing a bow/crossbow, bashing, blocking, jumping etc.
+- It won’t save when it’s risky or annoying, eg. during cell transitions, while being hit, casting a spell, swinging a weapon, drawing a bow/crossbow, blocking, jumping etc.

 - It avoids saving during combat or while moving in high speed.
 It’s generally unsafe to save in such cases, but these conditions relax over time because at some point “generally unsafe” becomes more safe than not saving at all.